crypto-org-chain/chain-docs/docs/wallets/client-cli.md

   ::: tip

   - The unbonded amount will go to the `Unbonded` balance in your staking address.
 It will be locked until the `unbonding_period` has passed.
-Details about the deposited funds in the staking address can be found by checking its [staking state](#state-check-the-staking-state)
+Details about the deposited funds in the staking address can be found by checking its [staking state](#state-check-the-staking-state).

   :::